Tarantella, Inc.: History of the Tarantella company

 More changes at the top of the organization followed in February: most members of the executive team were replaced.
 At the same time US$16 million of additional investment was received, and in March the company acquired Caststream, Inc., a provider of collaboration software.
-(Note that Caststream was run by several members of the management team that Frank Wilde brought with him.)
+(Caststream was run by several members of the management team that Frank Wilde brought with him.)
 In April the company began to comply once more with financial reporting obligations, and was seeking relisting.

 On May 10, 2004 the company rebranded.
 The former Tarantella Enterprise 3 and Canaveral iQ products became Secure Global Desktop, Enterprise Edition and Secure Global Desktop, Terminal Services Edition respectively.

-On May 10, 2005 it was announced that Sun Microsystems would be acquiring Tarantella for $25 million cash, subject to regulatory and shareholder approval.
-Sun posted a letter to Tarantella customers indicating the company would be wholly assimilated after 90 days; on July 13, 2005, it was announced the acquisition was completed.
+On May 10, 2005 Sun Microsystems announced that it would acquire Tarantella for $25 million cash, subject to regulatory and shareholder approval.
+Sun posted a letter to Tarantella customers indicating the company would be wholly assimilated after 90 days; on July 13, 2005, Sun announced that the acquisition was completed.

 In July, 2005 Sun licensed the Microsoft Windows Terminal Server based Tarantella product SGD-TSE (formerly New Moon Canaveral IQ) to the UK-based company ProPalms.
 ProPalms rebranded SGD-TSE as ProPalms TSE and ProPalms has released version 5.0 of the product.
 The ProPalms product directly competes as a lower cost alternative to Citrix Metaframe.
-Propalms assumed all of Tarantella's TSE customer obligations, and Tarantella's TSE development team joined Propalms.
+ProPalms assumed all of Tarantella's TSE customer obligations, and Tarantella's TSE development team joined ProPalms.

-In July 2006 Tarantella moved from its location in Santa Cruz.
-The building is now occupied by Georgiana Bruce Kirby Preparatory School.
+In July 2006, Tarantella moved from its location in Santa Cruz.
+(The building is now occupied by Georgiana Bruce Kirby Preparatory School.)

+ProPalms acquired the shuttered Pano Logic in 2013.

+In 2016, ProPalms changed its name to Thinspace.